hossein404/FileStreamBot/README.md

 -   **Instant Link Generation**: Get a direct download/stream link for any file you forward to the bot.
 -   **Large File Support**: No file size limitations (subject to Telegram's limits).
 -   **High-Speed Streaming**: Links are generated on the fly without downloading files to your server first.
--   **Web Admin Panel**: Manage users and view statistics through a simple web interface.
+-   **Secure Web Admin Panel**: Manage users and view statistics through a simple and secure web interface with password hashing and CSRF protection.
 -   **Secure**: Restrict access to authorized users and specific channels.
 -   **Easy to Deploy**: Get your bot up and running with just a few simple commands.